Frequently Asked Questions (FAQ)

 - Cancellations and withdrawals must be submitted in writing to Alix Davidson, Camp Director, at firstname.lastname@example.org.

-- Cancellation of entire registration prior to May 22, 2020 will result in a full refund (less the non-refundable deposit).
-After May 22, no refunds will be granted.
+- Cancellation of entire registration prior to June 1, 2020 will result in a full refund (less the non-refundable deposit).
+After June 1, your deposits will be converted to a credit in your account.
+You can use this credit for any future Camp Shalom or APJCC programs.

 - No refunds are given for vacations, sick days, or other absences from camp.
 Unused camp days cannot be refunded or substituted with additional camp days.